What Is a Bill of Lading and How Is It Different From a Proof of Delivery?

 Who Issues the Bill of Lading and How Is It Issued?

 A BOL is generally issued by the broker or carrier.
-It is your job to fill out the bill of lading details on the blank BOL form.
+It's your job to fill out the bill of lading details on the blank BOL form.
 Some freight services will allow you to make your BOL for LTL shipments, but for FTL (full truckload) shipments, the shippers must always use their BOL.

 A BOL is issued for each truckload, container, or shipment, but is also determined by the specific requirements you have as a shipper.
 It can depend on the types of goods you are shipping, the letter of credit, and the purchase order, as well as other factors.